 - Collaborative law can shelter some private family and financial information from the public record and better maintain privacy than litigation.

-- If there is no trust between the spouses there is a strong likelihood collaborative law will not work or will not work well.
+- If there is no trust there is a strong likelihood collaborative law will not work or will not work well.

 - Collaborative law does not work and should not be employed when there is ongoing family violence or a history of family violence because collaborative law limits access to protective measures available through the court.
 Similarly, if there are threats of family violence you should not participate in collaborative law.

 - If you believe you have unequal bargaining power then collaborative law may not be the best approach for you because you likely cannot obtain a fair result from the divorce without some leverage to gain an equal position at the bargaining table.
 Collaborative law does not provide good opportunity to gain leverage.

 - There may be legal issues to resolve before settlement negotiations can occur.
 Because collaborative law is a non-judicial settlement process, the resolution of the initial legal questions will prevent collaborative law from being a viable option.